FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Prints out "age" property of "Mary", which is "3" print[] Age: %Mary.age%
-	:: Call "Mary.BeingCute", which prints out "*Being cute*" Mary.BeingCute[..]
+	:: Call "Mary.BeingCute", which prints out "*Being cute*" call[] Mary.BeingCute

 # If statements
-To use if statement, type:
+To use if statement, check this out:

 	if[] condition command_to_execute